FinalFenetix/PixelPython/README.md

 ## **SCROLL DOWN FOR RELEASES**

-# **PyTerminal Game Engine**
+# **PyxelTerm Game Engine**

-**PyTerminal is a 'Game Engine', if you can even call it that**.
-It runs in the terminal, its a top-down 2D game engine sorta and has collision physics and movement.
+**PyxelTerm is a 'Game Engine', if you can even call it that**.
+It runs in the terminal, its a 2D game engine sorta and has collision physics and movement.

 **Here's what I plan on adding:**

-Entity Creator class to help make new objects and characters easy Built-in dialogue system (if you want to have NPCs) Gravity physics!!!!
+- Built-in dialogue system (if you want to have NPCs)
-A wider variety of emojis to use for the terminal
+- Gravity physics!!!!
 I'm going to add to this list the more ideas I get!

 # Releases